s6fikass/semanticweblab2020-2021/README.md

 ## Description
-In this lab you will implement intelligent algorithms that work on knowledge graphs and also manipulate RDF data.
+In this lab, you will implement intelligent algorithms that work on knowledge graphs and also manipulate RDF data.
 Other topics may include implementing Explainable AI algorithms using Python and Scala.

 * Short presentations (5 min) are required biweekly.